chopingu/pinguml/README.md

 ```
-pinguml
+Pinguml

-a small machine learning framework for self-education purposes
+A machine learning framework for self-education purposes
 ```